 Dutch people are more reserved than some other countries.
 But it doesn’t mean we are cold.
 Yet it is another misconception about The Netherlands that I hear a lot.
 Like I said before, honesty is something we value a lot.
 If we give a compliment you know that we mean it and are not saying it to be nice.
 And at last, we like to wait and see how a person turns out.
 Then we know whether we can trust them or not.

 Any of these misconceptions and stereotypes about The Netherlands you actually believed?
 Am I missing some misconceptions?
 Let me know in the comments.
+Click here for all my articles, to plan your trip to travel to The Netherlands.
 Share this post!